kxdrsrt/kadir-sert/README.md

 <code><a href="https://siemens.com/" target="_blank"><img height="60" src="https://www.vectorlogo.zone/logos/siemens/siemens-ar21.svg"></a></code>

-My name is **Kadir Sert** and I am a software developer at Siemens AG, Germany.
+My name is **Kadir** and I am a software developer at Siemens AG, Germany.

 I completed my studies at Nuremberg University of Applied Sciences in 2024.
 My subject areas are mechatronics and computer sciences and instructional technologies.
 I enjoy learning new things, am hardworking and very enthusiastic about technology. ✨